core-wg/transport-indication/draft-ietf-core-transport-indication.md

 For when those details are provided in the shape of Service Binding Parameters, this section describes their interpretation in the context of CoAP transport indication.

+The subsections in this section are arranged to describe a consistent sequential full picture.
+The capabilities of this big picture are not exercised by any application known at the time of draft publication.
+It is instead backed by many small-scope use cases (such as bootstrapping issues of proxy-link based CoAP scheme unification, {{?I-D.lenders-core-dnr}}, {{?I-D.amsuess-t2trg-onion-coap}} and also applications outside CoAP such as {{SUIB}}) and presents a unified solution framework.

 ## Discovering transport indication details from name resolution {#svcb-discovery}

 When a host finds a CoAP transport from a URI